 The story I want to tell is one of perseverance, faith, and strength of family.
 I want to relate my own experience as a young outsider desperately trying to win over his new flock, but I will also relate the challenges faced by the members of the church and the community as they attempted to successfully navigate the uncharted waters of being forced out of home and land.

-Recently, I traveled out to Cheshire.
-I spent a great deal of time photographing the ghost town that is now Cheshire, though I did not visit with anyone as I had little time there.
+Recently, I traveled out to Cheshire and spent time photographing the ghost town that it has become.
+I did not visit with anyone as I had little time there and was not yet prepared for such a reunion.

-I hope to return this spring.
-Some see old friends.
+I hope to return this fall.
+See old friends.
 Attend church.
 Interview those interested in talking.

 A completed manuscript is likely a couple years away, but on this blog, I will provide regular updates and excerpts designed to keep you abreast of the project’s progress and give you a taste of what is to come.